Computing canonical images in permutation groups with Graph Backtracking: Experiments

 For all $(i,j) \in \{1,\ldots, n\} \times \{1,\ldots, n\}$ and all $(\sigma,\tau) \in \Sym{n} \times \Sym{n}$ we define

 The subgroup $G \le \Sym{\{1,\ldots, n\} \times \{1,\ldots, n\}}$ defined by this action is called the \textbf{$n \times n$ grid group}. \end{definition}

-We begin by reproducing the experiments of our minimal and canonical images paper, looking for the canonical image of a set of points in an \(n \times n\) grid group.
-In that paper 16 search orderings were compared.
+We begin by reproducing the experiments of our minimal and canonical images paper \cite{minimal-canonical}, looking for the canonical image of randomly generated sets of points in an \(n \times n\) grid group.
+Here, we consider sizes of grids from 5 to 50 inclusive (46 sizes of grids in total) and we note that a stabilizer chain for the group is calculated before starting the experiment.
+Otherwise the time is dominated by the time taking to build a stabilizer chain.

+In \cite{minimal-canonical} we compared 16 search orderings.
 We consider the very best one (RareOrbitPlusRare), and MinOrbit, as this most closely matches the search ordering Vole uses.
-Overall we considered $138$ experiments, meaning Vole solved every instance we considered within the allowed time limit.
+Overall we considered $138$ experiments, meaning that Vole solved every instance we considered within the allowed time limit.
 The one experiment where RareOrbitPlusRare failed reached the memory limit of 4GB.
-The table below gives the number of tests which finished, and the total time in seconds those experiments which finished took to complete.
+The table below gives the number of tests which were solved in the time and memory limit, and the total time (in seconds) that was taken by those experiments which finished.
+We note that this means that algorithms which only finished few tests may also have a low time.\\

 { }\\